ObjectiveTruth/objectivetruth.github.io/_posts/2014-07-28-why-check-for-null.md

 - Singleton
 - reddit
 ---
+I asked the same questions when I first started, now its part of your every day routine with android, check out how and when to check for null

 ##Intro

 I'm fairly active over at r/androiddev and someone asked about why check for null?

-I remember asking the same questions when I first started but after a while it just becomes part of your every day routine with android, check out how and when to check for null

 I've seen a common complain between the android and iPhone dev community that iPhone you don't have to check for null, when you need or reference